theeugenechong/tp/docs/UserGuide.md

     <img width="500" src="userGuideImages/cooperStorage.png" alt="cooperStorage"><br>
 </p>

->⚠️The content of these storage files are in a specific format comprehensible by cOOPer. **Do not** edit the content of these files.
+>⚠️The content of these storage files are in a specific format comprehensible by cOOPer. **Do not** edit the content or read/write access of these files.

 #### availability.txt